speedcontrol/nodecg-speedcontrol/README.md

 ![Schedule Importing](READMES/img/schedule-import-3.png)

-To start "playing" runs, go back to the *Main Workspace* and find the *Run Player* panel, and click on the big *▶️ [GAME]* button at the top.
+To start "playing" runs, go back to the *Main Workspace* and find the *Run Player* panel, and click on the big "▶ [GAME]" button at the top.

 ![Run Player Play Button](READMES/img/run-player-playbtn.png)